Skip to main content

 The History Major is structured to allow students to pursue research projects in areas of their interest.
 It is also manageable enough (39 credits, or 13 courses) to easily double major or minor in one or more fields.
 That reasonable size also makes it easy to participate in JCU’s Full-Time MBA program.

-The Department also presented the following awards to History Majors and would like to congratulate them:
+The Department also proudly presented awards to the following History Majors, and would like to congratulate them:

 The following students were awarded the Rev. Howard J. Kerner Scholarship:

-Please mark April 25, 2024 on your calendar as we will be holding the next History Department Majors and Alumni Banquet.
+Please mark April 24, 2025 on your calendar, as this is when we will be holding the next History Department Majors and Alumni Banquet.
 More information on this event will be forthcoming.

 Please direct questions to klerch@jcu.edu